Tinkerpad-Software/USB-HID-Keycodes-German/README.md

 # USB-HID-Keycodes-German
-Overview of all USB HID Keycodes of an ISO-105 German Keyboard
+Overview of all USB HID Keycodes of an ISO-105 German Keyboard.
+This is by no means a complete list of all Keycodes, only those that are directly needed to create a fully working ISO-105 compatible keyboard with your own microcontroller.

+##### I couldn't fully verify every keycode yet.
+If you have found a discrepancy please open an issue

 ## Letter Keys
 ### (A-Z, 0-9, ß, ä, ü, ö, Enter, Bsp, Space)